10 Shopify alternatives to consider for your eCommerce store in 2024

 3. Magento Open Source

 Magento Open Source is ideal for businesses that require a high level of customization and scalability.
-Built on open-source technology, you have full control over your eCommerce website’s look, content, and functionality.
+Built on open-source technology, it gives you full control over your eCommerce website’s design, content, and functionality.

-Its community forum lets you interact with other seasoned developers.
-This is beneficial for improving and adapting your online store to the evolving user needs.
+Its community forum lets you interact with seasoned developers, which is helpful for improving and adapting your online store to evolving user needs.

-Creating an SEO-friendly Magento store is also easy, thanks to features like metadata for products, image alt tags, and search engine-friendly URLs.
+Creating an SEO-friendly Magento store is also feasible, thanks to features like metadata for products, image alt tags, and search engine-friendly URLs.

-Magento is free to use, making it a budget-friendly Shopify alternative.
-However, since it’s a self-hosted eCommerce platform, you must choose and buy a web hosting plan before installing Magento.
+Magento Open Source is free to use, making it a budget-friendly alternative to Shopify.
+However, since it’s a self-hosted platform, you’ll need to buy a web hosting plan before installing Magento.
+For example, Hostinger’s Magento hosting service starts at ₹439.00/month.

 Pros: